01 of 13

 About an hour before the cooking is done, remove the foil to brown the skin.Continue to 12 of 13 below.

 12 of 13

 Roast the Turkey

 Now it's time to get that bird in the oven.
-Roast at 325 F for approximately 15 to 20 minutes per pound.
-This is just an estimate so be sure to use a meat thermometer to get a perfect doneness.
-Remove the turkey when it reads 165 F in the thickest part of the thigh meat.
+Roast in a preheated 325 F oven for approximately 15 to 20 minutes per pound, or until a meat thermometer reads 165 F when placed in the thickest part of the thigh meat.

 These are approximate turkey cooking times for roasting at 325 F: